 Lost in all the speculation about her love life is the biblical record.
 The New Testament never identifies her as a prostitute, former or otherwise, and certainly not as Jesus' would-be girlfriend.

 The Bible shows Mary Magdalene as an important disciple of Jesus - the one witness to the Crucifixion and Resurrection identified in all four canonical Gospels.
 In three Gospels, she encounters the risen Christ.
 In the Gospel of John, she is the first person to testify to the good news that Christ has conquered death.

 This Easter Sunday, United Methodists and other Christians around the world will hear that account in John 20:1-18.
 The passage features Mary Magdalene's tearful conversation with a man she first mistakes for a gardener but ultimately recognizes as the risen Savior.

-The Rev. Sanford "Sandy" Brown, senior pastor of First United Methodist Church in Seattle, is among the clergy who plan to preach on these verses from the lectionary.
+The Rev. Sanford "Sandy" Brown, senior pastor of First United Methodist Church in Seattle, is among the clergy who has preached on these verses from the lectionary.

 Brown said it's significant that the four Gospels agree that women remained with Jesus during the Crucifixion and that women - particularly Mary Magdalene - discovered the empty tomb.
 Given women's often debased place in first-century society, Brown said, these accounts tell Christians something important about Jesus' ministry.

 The women "went to the tomb in love and service to Jesus' remains and memory," he said.
 "The one who serves is the one who receives the greatest joy.
 The humble is the one who is exalted."

 Magdalene in the Bible

 The New Testament offers few clues as to Mary Magdalene's background before she followed Jesus.
 Many scholars speculate that her last name refers to Magdala, a fishing village in Galilee where she might have grown up.